 The University of Iowa is a Carnegie Doctoral/Research-Extensive ("R1") university.
 Our strong research foundation not only supports intellectual activity in geography, but also provides rich opportunities for interdisciplinary research.
 Geography faculty and students have established research relationships on campus with the Center for Global & Regional Environmental Research, the Iowa Informatics Initiative, the Environmental Modeling and Assessment Facility, the Center for Health Effects of Environmental Contamination, and IIHR—Hydroscience & Engineering.

-The Department of Geographical and Sustainability Sciences waives the required GRE scores for applicants seeking admission for the 2022-2023 academic year.
+The Department of Geographical and Sustainability Sciences has dropped the GRE requirement..

 For more information about the structure of our graduate program and expectations for students, please see our Graduate Student Handbook.